balakg/transects-eccv2020/README.md

 > ECCV 2020<br>
 > https://arxiv.org/abs/2007.06570

-## Transect Data
+## Transects
-Our transect images were formed by traversing StyleGAN2's latent space in controlled semantic directions.
-We generated 1000 'seed' latent codes, and vary them in two discretization levels for three attributes:
+We generated our transect images by traversing [StyleGAN2](https://github.com/NVlabs/stylegan2)'s latent space in controlled semantic directions (plese see our paper for more details).
+We generated 1000 random 'seed' latent codes, and varied them along two discretization levels for three attributes:

 1. Skin color (dark and light)
 2. Hair Length (long and short/medium)